-Sollae Cloud is an IoT solution provided by Sollae Systems that paves the way for real-time monitoring, remote controlling, and managing of sensors and equipment connected with Sollae IoT Gateway devices.
+Sollae Cloud is an IoT solution provided by Sollae Systems that paves the way for real-time monitoring, remote controlling, and managing of sensors and equipment connected with Sollae Gateway devices.

 What does Sollae Cloud offer?